Louis Philippe I: Bourbon Restoration (1815–1830)

-After the abdication of Napoleon, Louis Philippe, known as Louis Philippe, Duke of Orléans, returned to France during the reign of his cousin Louis XVIII, at the time of the Bourbon Restoration.
+After the abdication of Napoleon, Louis Philippe, known as Louis Philippe, Duke of Orléans, returned to France during the reign of his distant cousin Louis XVIII, at the time of the Bourbon Restoration.
 Louis Philippe had reconciled the Orléans family with Louis XVIII in exile, and was once more to be found in the elaborate royal court.
 However, his resentment at the treatment of his family, the cadet branch of the House of Bourbon under the Ancien Régime, caused friction between him and Louis XVIII, and he openly sided with the liberal opposition.

-Upon his return to Paris in May, 1814, the Duke of Orléans was restored to the rank of lieutenant-general in the army by Louis XVIII.
+Upon his return to Paris in May 1814, the Duke of Orléans was restored to the rank of lieutenant-general in the army by Louis XVIII.
 He was denied the title of Altesse Royale (Royal Highness), although it was accorded to his wife.
-Louis-Philippe had to settle for the lesser Altesse Serenissime (Serene Highness).
+Louis Philippe had to settle for the lesser Altesse Serenissime (Serene Highness).
 Less than a year after returning to France, he and his family were uprooted by the return of Napoléon from Elba, known as the Hundred Days.
-On March 6, 1815, after the news of Napoléon's return to France reached Paris, Louis-Philippe was dispatched to Lyon with the Comte d'Artois (the future Charles X) to organize a defense against the Emperor, but the hopelessness of the situation soon became apparent and he was back in the capital by the 12th.
+On 6 March 1815, after the news of Napoléon's return to France reached Paris, Louis Philippe was dispatched to Lyon with the Comte d'Artois (the future Charles X) to organize a defense against the Emperor, but the hopelessness of the situation soon became apparent and he was back in the capital by the 12th.
 Thereafter, Louis XVIII made him commander of the Army of the North.
-In the days after Napoléon entered Paris (March 20th), Louis XVIII fled to Belgium and Louis-Philippe resigned his commission, choosing to join his family in exile in England.
+In the days after Napoléon entered Paris (March 20), Louis XVIII fled to Belgium and Louis Philippe resigned his commission, choosing to join his family in exile in England.
 This brought him further scorn from royalists because he did not join Louis XVIII in Belgium.
-Napoléon was soon defeated in the Battle of Waterloo and Louis XVIII was restored to power, but Louis-Philippe and his family only returned to France in 1817, after the wave of repression and recriminations had faded.
+Napoléon was soon defeated in the Battle of Waterloo and Louis XVIII was restored to power, but Louis Philippe and his family only returned to France in 1817, after the wave of repression and recriminations had faded.

-Louis-Philippe was on far friendlier terms with Louis XVIII's brother and successor, Charles X, who acceded to the throne in 1824, and with whom he socialized.
-Charles X granted him the Altesse Royale title, and permitted the Prince of Condé to make Louis-Philippe's fourth son, the Duke of Aumale, heir to the domaine of Chantilly.
-However, Louis-Philippe's opposition to the policies of Villèle and later of Jules de Polignac caused him to be viewed as a constant threat to the stability of Charles' government.
+Louis Philippe was on far friendlier terms with Louis XVIII's brother and successor, Charles X, who acceded to the throne in 1824, and with whom he socialized.
+Charles X granted him the Altesse Royale title, and permitted Louis Henri, Prince of Condé to make Louis Philippe's fourth son, Henri d'Orléans, Duke of Aumale, heir to the domaine of Chantilly.
+However, Louis Philippe's opposition to the policies of Joseph de Villèle and later of Jules de Polignac caused him to be viewed as a constant threat to the stability of Charles' government.
 This soon proved to be to his advantage.